robertowm/robertowm.github.io/data/content/about-me.md

 solutions.
 Interested in big data, search engines, data pipelines, data analysis, software engineering and distributed systems.

-Currently, I am Senior Software Engineer at Seequent, a global leader in the development of data visualisation software and collaborative technologies.
+Currently, I am a Senior Software Engineer at Magic Memories, a global leader in attraction photography business.
+My position is remote, working with team members across New Zealand, Australia, USA and Canada.